Z060049/nutrition/README.md

+#how to use this script

+1. first run clean up file cleanup.py
+2. then run nutrition.py
+3. then run np_map.py, this will generate a mapping file saved in mapping_final

 # Nutrition Data Processing

 This project processes and maps nutrition data for various beverages.
 It includes scripts for cleaning, processing, and mapping nutrition information from raw data to a standardized format.